lromes43/OutperformingTheSP500UsingMachineLearningEnsembleTradingStrategies/readme.md

 to a feather file to improve performance due to its binary, columnar format allowing for faster processing speeds and reduced storage needs.

-If you navigate to the DataPullingScript, you can enter the start and end date of the desired data range you would like.
+If you navigate to root folder and find the DataPullingScript, you can enter the start and end date of the desired data range you would like as well as split the data up to training and testing.
 Upon running this script the functions, sp500 pipeline and split, will run pulling the data and creating each of the necessary derived vars.
 The output data can be found as “FinalTestData” as well as the subsequent training and test split data which is entitled: “TrainData” and “TestData”.
 These are once again stored as feather files.

+Data Integrity, The pipeline achieves a 90.18% completeness score across the S&P 500 constituents.
+This high threshold accounts for delisted tickers and intermittent data gaps, ensuring a robust dataset for modeling.

+Workflow, Clone the repo and push a change to trigger the Pytest validation suite.
+Pipeline parameters (train/test date ranges) are fully adjustable to suit your specific backtesting needs.

 ## Machine Learning Models